 Applications of GIS

-A Geographic Information System is a computer system for storing, capturing, analyzing, querying, and displaying data which has been geographically referenced.
+A Geographic Information System is a computer system for storing, capturing, analyzing, querying, and displaying data that has been geographically referenced.
 The data which has been geographically referenced describes both the characteristics and locations of spatial features.
 It is also referred to as geospatial data.
 The history of GIS is about 4 decades.

-The following are the applications of GIS
+The following are the applications of GIS.

 Management of Natural Resources

-The other uses include, transport applications, emergency, crime analysis records management, planning, land market analysis.
+The other uses include transport applications, emergency, crime analysis records management, planning, land market analysis.

 The rise in demand for spatial data technology can only be satisfied with the use of computers.
 GIS is a representation of the simplified perception of the earth.

 A GIS, unlike the traditional paper maps, can offer detailed information of features such as streams, buildings, roads, etc. In addition, computers can quickly analyze and search the features of a map and their attributes.
 GIS cannot get these advantages from traditional maps.